Boudha Stupa: Tibetan records

 The birth of Tibetan Buddhism is intrinsically connected to the Boudha Stupa.
-In a Dharma teaching given by Padmasambhava to Yeshe Tsogyal, King Trisong Detsen (r.
+In a dharma teaching given by Padmasambhava to Yeshe Tsogyal, King Trisong Detsen (r.
 755 to 797) and the Twenty-five Heart Students at Samye Monastery, the history of the stupa and its relationship to Tibetan Buddhism is explained, as a section within a complete teaching.

-Little Purna, a daughter of Indra's living in the Gods realm broke a law of the realm by stealing a divine flower.
-She was cast into the human realm, where she was reborn into a family of Kathmandu Valley poultry farmers, and named Samvari.
+This teaching tells that Little Purna, a daughter of Indra living in the gods' realm, broke a law of the realm by stealing a divine flower.
+She was cast into the human realm, where she was reborn into a family of Kathmandu Valley poultry farmers and named Samvari.

-Samvari also became a poultry farmer and had four sons by different fathers, who she raised to be comfortable householders.
+Samvari also became a poultry farmer and had four sons by different fathers, whom she raised to be prosperous householders.
 She amassed wealth and made an intention: "I will put this wealth to good use.
 I will build a support for the wisdom-mind of all the buddhas, my own yidam, a place for beings to accumulate immeasurable merit, a great stūpa whose essence is the Tathāgatas’ relics."

 Samvari then asked the local king for his permission and for the necessary grant of land.
 The king thought and was impressed by Samvari, then responded, "Jarung!" ("Let it be done!").
 She immediately began building the stupa with bricks loaded by her four sons and a servant, carried by an elephant and a donkey.

-Local Newar people became concerned about the size of the stupa, and how it would reflect on members of the king's court who were not building bigger supports for the Dharma and roots of merit.
+Local Newar people became concerned about the size of the stupa, and how it would reflect on members of the king's court who were not building bigger supports for the dharma and roots of merit.
 The king refused to change his decision, and explained how "Let it be done" (Jarung) "slipped from his tongue" (Kashor).
 Thus, the stupa became known as the Jarung Kashor.